-Get on top of roof problems.
 Few homeowner problems are more vexing than a leaky roof.
 Once the dripping starts, finding the source of the problem can be time-consuming.
 Stop problems this fall before ice and winter winds turn them from annoyances into disasters.

-Here's how: Inspect your roof from top to bottom, using binoculars if necessary.
+Start by inspecting your roof from top to bottom, using binoculars if necessary.
 Check ridge shingles for cracks and wind damage.
 Look for damage to metal flashing in valleys and around vents and chimneys.
 Scan the entire roof for missing, curled, or damaged shingles.
 Look in your gutters for large accumulations of granules, a sign that your roof is losing its coating; expect problems soon.
 Finally, make sure your gutters are flowing freely.

-Note: Roof-mounted television antennas, even if they aren't in use, may have guy wires holding them in place.
+Editor's Tip: Roof-mounted television antennas, even if they aren't in use, may have guy wires holding them in place.
 Look for loose or missing guy wires.
 If you see some, and your antenna is no longer being used, consider having it removed altogether.

-Chill out.
 If you live in an area with freezing weather, take steps to ensure that outside faucets (also called sill cocks) and inground irrigation systems don't freeze and burst.

-Here's how: Close any shut-off valves serving outside faucets, then open the outside faucet to drain the line.
+Close any shut-off valves serving outside faucets, then open the outside faucet to drain the line.
 (There may be a small cap on the faucet you can loosen to facilitate this draining.)
 If you don't have shut-off valves, and your faucets are not "freezeproof " types, you may benefit from styrofoam faucet covers sold at home centers.

 To freezeproof an inground irrigation system, follow the manufacturer's procedure for draining it and protecting it from winter damage.

-Freshen your filter.
 Furnace filters trap dust that would otherwise be deposited on your furniture, woodwork, and so on.
 Clogged filters make it harded to keep your home at a comfortable temperature, and can serious increase your utility bills.
 A simple monthly cleaning is all it takes to keep these filters breathing free and clear.

-Here's how: Disposable filters can be vaccumed once before replacement.
+Disposable filters can be vaccumed once before replacement.
 Foam filters can also be vaccumed, but they don't need to be replaced unless they are damaged.
 Use a soft brush on a vacuum cleaner.
 If the filter is metal or electrostatic, remove and wash it with a firm water spray.

-Give your furnace a physical.
 Once a year, it's a good idea to have your heating system inspected by a professional.
 To avoid the last-minute rush, consider scheduling this task in early fall, before the heating season begins.

 Here are signs that you should have an inspection performed sooner:

-Noisy belts.
-Unusual screeches or whines may be a signal that belts connected to the blower motor are worn or damaged.
+Noisy Belts: Unusual screeches or whines may be a signal that belts connected to the blower motor are worn or damaged.

-Poor performance.
-A heating system that doesn't seem to work as well as it once did could be a sign of various problems.
+Poor Performance: A heating system that doesn't seem to work as well as it once did could be a sign of various problems.
 Your heating ducts might be blocked, the burners might be misadjusted, or the blower motor could be on its last legs.
 One check you should be sure to conduct: Make sure your furnace filter is clean.

-Erratic behavior.
-This could be caused by a faulty thermostat or a misadjusted furnace.
+Erratic Behavior: This could be caused by a faulty thermostat or a misadjusted furnace.

-Gather round the hearth.
 Even if you use your fireplace only occasionally, you should check it annually for damage and hazards.

-Inspect your flue for creosote.
-Creosote is a flammable by-product of burning wood.
+Inspect Your Flue for Creosote: Creosote is a flammable by-product of burning wood.
 If it accumulates in a flue or chimney, the result can be a devastating fire.
 Have your chimney inspected annually for creosote buildup.
 If you use a fireplace or wood stove frequently, have the flue inspected after each cord of wood burned.

 For most people, the best option is to have your entire chimney system inspected by a chimney sweep.
 Once you know what to look for, you can perform the inspection by shining a bright flashlight up the flue, looking for any deposits approaching 1/8 inch thick.
 These deposits should be cleaned by an experienced chimney sweep.

-Look for flue blockages.
-Birds love to nest at the top of an unprotected flue.
+Look for Flue Blockages: Birds love to nest at the top of an unprotected flue.
 A chimney cap can prevent this from happening.
 If you don't have a cap, look up the flu to ensure that there are no obstructions.

-Exercise the damper.
-The damper is the metal plate that opens and closes the flu just above the firebox.
+Exercise the Damper: The damper is the metal plate that opens and closes the flu just above the firebox.
 Move it to the open and closed positions to ensure that it is working properly.

-Check your chimney for damage.
-Make certain that the flue cap (the screen or baffle covering the top of the chimney) is in place.
+Check Your Chimney for Damage: Make certain that the flue cap (the screen or baffle covering the top of the chimney) is in place.
 Inspect brick chimneys for loose or broken joints.
 If access is a problem, use binoculars.

-Keep the humidifier humming.
 You may know that bone dry winter air is bad for your health, but did you also know it can make fine wood more prone to cracking?
 You and your home will feel more comfortable if you keep your central humidifier in tip-top shape during the months it is running.

-Here's how: First, inspect the plates or pads, and if necessary, clean them in a strong laundry detergent solution.
+First, inspect the plates or pads, and if necessary, clean them in a strong laundry detergent solution.
 Rinse and scrape off mineral deposits with a wire brush or steel wool.

-Head-off gas problems.
 Keeping a gas heater in good shape is both a safety and a cost issue.
 An improperly maintained heater can spew poisons into the air of your home, or it may simply be costing you more to operate.
 Have a professional check these devices annually.
 There are also some maintenance items you should address.

-Here's how: First, shut off the heater.
+First, shut off the heater.
 Then check the air-shutter openings and exhaust vents for dirt and dust.
 If they are dirty, vacuum the air passages to the burner and clean the burner of lint and dirt.
 Follow the manufacturer's advice for any other needed maintenance.

-Keep the wood fires burning brightly.
 Woodburning stoves are a great way to add atmosphere and warmth to your home.
 But regular inspections are needed to ensure that these devices don't become a safety hazard.
 Here's how to check them.

-Inspect stovepipes.
-Cracks in stovepipes attached to wood stoves can release toxic fumes into your home.
+Inspect Stovepipes: Cracks in stovepipes attached to wood stoves can release toxic fumes into your home.
 Throughout the heating season, you should check for corrosion, holes, or loose joints.
 Clean the stovepipe, and then look for signs of deterioration or looseness.
 Replace stovepipe if necessary.

-Look for corrosion and cracks.
-Check for signs of rust or cracking in the stove's body or legs.
+Look for Corrosion and Cracks: Check for signs of rust or cracking in the stove's body or legs.

-Check safety features.
-Make sure that any required wall protection is installed according to the manufacturer's specifications and that the unit sits on an approved floor material.
+Check Safety Features: Make sure that any required wall protection is installed according to the manufacturer's specifications and that the unit sits on an approved floor material.
 If you have young children, be sure to fence off the stove when it is in operation.

 At least once a year, do a top-to-bottom review of your home's safety features.
 This is also a good time to get the family together for a review of your fire evacuation plan.
 Here's how to do this:

-Smoke and CO detectors.
-Replace the batteries in each smoke and carbon monoxide (CO) detector, then vacuum them with a soft brush attachment.
+Smoke and CO Detectors: Replace the batteries in each smoke and carbon monoxide (CO) detector, then vacuum them with a soft brush attachment.
 Test the detectors by pressing the test button or holding a smoke source (like a blown-out candle) near the unit.
 If you haven't already, install a smoke detector on every floor of your home, including the basement.

-Fire extinguishers.
-Every home should have at least one fire extinguisher rated for all fire types (look for an A-B-C rating on the label).
+Fire Extinguishers: Every home should have at least one fire extinguisher rated for all fire types (look for an A-B-C rating on the label).
 At a minimum, keep one near the kitchen; having one per floor isn't a bad idea.
 Annually, check the indicator on the pressure gauge to make sure the extinguisher is charged.
 Make certain that the lock pin is intact and firmly in place, and check that the discharge nozzle is not clogged.
 Clean the extinguisher and check it for dents, scratches, and corrosion.
 Replace if the damage seems severe.
 Note: Fire extinguishers that are more than six years old should be replaced.
 Mark the date of purchase on the new unit with a permanent marker.

-Fire escape plans.
-Every bedroom, including basement bedrooms, should have two exit paths.
+Fire Escape Plans: Every bedroom, including basement bedrooms, should have two exit paths.
 Make sure windows aren't blocked by furniture or other items.
 Ideally, each upper-floor bedroom should have a rope ladder near the window for emergency exits.
 Review what to do in case of fire, and arrange a safe meeting place for everyone away from the house.

-General cleanup.
-Rid your home of accumulations of old newspapers and leftover hazardous household chemicals.
+General Cleanup: Rid your home of accumulations of old newspapers and leftover hazardous household chemicals.
 (Check with your state or local Environmental Protection Agency about the proper way to discard dangerous chemicals.)
 Store flammable materials and poisons in approved, clearly labeled containers.
 Keep a clear space around heaters, furnaces, and other heat-producing appliances.